wenbinyugroup/ivabs/_sources/ivabs/example_uh60a_opt.rst.txt

 SOGA (single objective genetic algorithm) provided by Dakota is used.
 Method settings are:

-* Maximum number of functional evaluations: 10,000
+* Maximum number of functional evaluations: 20,000
-* Size of population: 100
+* Size of population: 200
 * Random seed: 1027
+* Convergence

+  * Type: average fitness tracker
+  * Percentage change: 10%
+  * Number of generations: 10

 The rest are default values given by Dakota.